Associate Professor & Graduate Coordinator

 B.Sc.
-Hotel Management, University of the West Indies, Bahamas & Jamaica (1995, 1st Class Hons.)
+Hotel Management, University of the West Indies, Bahamas & Jamaica (1995, First Class Hons.)

 I was born and raised in Barbados, a beautiful island in the Eastern Caribbean.
 I joined CSUN in fall 2008 as an Assistant Professor in the Department of Recreation & Tourism Management.
 It has been a marvelous challenge thus far, allowing me to use my professional experience in managing and consulting in the tourism industry to really engage my students in the classroom and in the field.
 I have had the pleasure of both visiting and working in many of the countries of the Caribbean and plan to share my home with my students as much as possible.
 This plan got off to a great start with a study trip to the Cayman Islands during spring break 2009.
 I'm sure my Tourism Planning class will agree that this fieldwork definitely enhanced the quality of their university experience.
 Since 2009 I've taken my students on study/research trips or conferences to Utah, Barbados, the Bahamas, Cuba, Spain, and a number of California destinations including Santa Barbara, Sacramento and Catalina Island as well as to Park City in Utah.

 My exciting journey is ongoing with sugar heritage tourism research in the Caribbean and tourism education research in Barbados.
 Both heritage and education are crucial to sustainability in tourism.
 On the campus sustainability side I'm working on a few projects which help me to engage my students in service learning activities in campus housing and staff/faculty offices.

 Myrresearch interests include 'greening' or environmental management in hospitality & tourism; slavery heritage and how it is used for tourism puposes; ecotourism and nature-based tourism; tourism impacts; and community participation in tourism.
 I am currently conducting research on greening initiatives in California's lodging sector, tourism education in secondary schools in the Caribbean, and sugar heritage tourism in the Caribbean.